FlipperPA/django-md-cms/README.md

-# Django Markdown CMS (md_cms)
+# Django Markdown CMS (django-md-cms)

 Django Markdown CMS: A markdown flat-file based CMS for Django.

 ## Objectives:

 * To create a flat-file based CMS so content is portable, and easily stored in version control
 * All source content will be in markdown, making it portable / exportable to other formats
-* Plug-and-Play tie-in to Django's cache framework
-* Inherit slug from urls.py to edit or create a new file.
+* Inherit slug from HTTP_INFO to edit or create a new file.
-* Ability to include a markdown file as a fragment within a Django template:
-    * `{% md-cms "about/welcome.md" %}`

 ## Dependencies:

 * django
 * python-markdown
 * django-pagedown https://github.com/timmyomahony/django-pagedown

 ## Installation:

 * Install via pip:
     * `pip install git+https://github.com/FlipperPA/django-md-cms.git`
 * Add to INSTALLED_APPS in your settings:
     * `INSTALLED_APPS += ('md_cms',)`

 ## Settings:

 * MD_CMS_ROOT: the root location of files accessible within the CMS.
 Please note, this path does **not** have to be web accessible.
 * MD_CMS_DEFAULT_FILE: if a path is provided with no file, the default file name to use.
 * MD_CMS_EDIT_SUFFIX: suffix to append to the urlpattern from urls.py to trigger the Pagedown editor.